We love the ketogenic diet, but it isn’t magic.

 This means less short-term fatigue, keto flu, and a better chance of sticking with it.

 Where to start?

-It’s simple: if you want to succeed, you need to make this transition as easy and enjoyable as possible!
+It’s simple: to succeed, you must make this transition as easy and enjoyable as possible!

 What should your remaining carb intake look like?